Alan Ruddock: Development, controversy and legacy

 with some unique Aikido experience and an interpretation of Aikido that is both individual and profound.
 Morihei Ueshiba gave to anyone who was open but he was also a man apart- even from the Japanese.
 You 'got it' by being there and doing the business – not by special treatment.
 In fact working it out for yourself was par for the course."

 When asked in 2008 to describe the main aspects of his teaching, Ruddock said:

 "I try to show to students the simplicity of basic 'techniques' which actually follow the principle of genuine Ai Ki.
 It requires a quantum leap in perception to actually execute these moves as real Aikido.
 The difficulty lies in what we try to 'do' or not 'do'."

-Responding to the observation that he don't like postures and big stances:
+Responding to the observation that he doesn't like postures and big stances:

 "Posture is important.
 We need to stand up and move.
 However, other postural notions and stances inhibit our natural motion.
 If we fix the position of our feet we inhibit our ability to stay at the neutral point.
 They also encourage us to 'do' something to our uke, to 'power' them into the mat, performing smashkido."

-And in reply to query that Ruddock didn't necessarily look at uke while performing Aikido:
+And in reply to a query that Ruddock didn't necessarily look at uke while performing Aikido:

 "If you 'look' at something you are attached to it.
 If you just SEE out of the windows, your mind is free and unattached.
 If you 'look', you reduce the scope of information reaching your consciousness.
 You get more about what you are 'looking' at and a lot less about what you can SEE from the same position.
 In terms of Aikido as 'one against many', seeing is more valuable than looking....

 The message I would give to Aikidoka in general is that what we see today is not, in my humble opinion, the Aikido of the founder.
 It has become so many other things.
 So many complications, additions and unnecessary requirements hide the essential nature of the art.
 However, those who seek shall find, and if they are able to step outside of the box and dispassionately explore, they may discover a very simple magical secret!".